HaplyHaptics/Haply-Arduino-Firmware-Versions/README.md

 See the API - specific repository for which firmware to use.

 ## Low Level Demos
 Low Level Demos is a series of lessons based around the firmware of the Haply boards.
-The lessons use the Arduino IDE and Processing, and go through the basics of how haptic signals are sent and received in the Haplet - this is what the API does!
+The lessons use the Arduino and Processing IDEs, and go through the basics of how haptic signals are sent and received in the Haplet - this is what the API does!